 Q: What are the Presets for in Saffire Control Pro?

-A:Saffire PRO Control includes routing presets and monitor presets.
+A:Saffire PRO Control has routing presets and monitor presets.
 Routing presets allow quick set-up of what signals are sent to the outputs.
 The presets include settings for recording and monitoring inputs with zero latency, and presets for mixing externally.
 This means that rather than having to manually configure all your output routing, one output after another, select the relevant routing preset for a quick setup solution.

 Monitor presets allow quick switching between monitoring set-ups.
 If you are using surround monitoring, then you can quickly switch between 7.1, 5.1, 2.1 monitoring.
 If you have multiple sets of stereo monitors, then you can switch between your various monitors with a single click.